min2ha/ukwa-site/content/target/55836/index.en.md

   "subject": "Brexit"
 }

-# Tony Blair Institute for Global Change: Brexit and the centre

 The 2017 general election result should enable a fundamental re-appraisal of Brexit.
 Large numbers of people voted to stop a Hard Brexit and rejected explicitly the mandate Theresa May was demanding.
 The UK's leaders should at least lead a proper debate about the options before us, including that of remaining in the EU.